What is a Comparison Rate and How Important is it Really?

-The home loan comparison rate, on the other hand, compares the overall cost per year of the loan, including most of the fees and charges that may crop up at the start of the loan or throughout the year.
+- The home loan comparison rates, on the other hand, compares the overall cost per year of the loan, including most of the fees and charges that may crop up at the start of the loan or throughout the year.

-A home loan comparison rate includes the interest rate and also summarises much more information than just that.
+- Home loan comparison rates include the interest rate and also summarises much more information than just that.